 Libraries as therapy

-Summary: Three village libraries and their local communities in rural Latvia are co-developing a well-being therapy programme to help empower local residents and improve their wellbeing.
+Library as therapy to help empower local residents and improve their wellbeing.

-In response to these findings, the three libraries and their local communities are co-developing a well-being therapy programme to help empower local residents and improve their wellbeing.
-The challenge team has introduced an initiative called ‘Empower Yourself, Empower the World’ that incorporates three different group therapies – art therapy, dance therapy and bibliotherapy – that is available to the three village communities involved in the challenge.
+The three libraries and their local communities are co-developing a wellbeing therapy programme to help empower local residents and improve their wellbeing.
+The challenge team has introduced an initiative that incorporates three different group therapies – art therapy, dance therapy and bibliotherapy – which are available to the three village communities involved in the challenge.

 Before launching their initiative, the library and local community started a discussion based around the question ‘Why is a Library Needed’?
 They found that local residents perceived the library as a community centre and appreciated the activities offered by the libraries.